stijn-dejongh/lovecraft_public_domain/raw_converts/mo.md

 pointed upward, as if to the outer world, then closed his eyes and made signs as of a mole burrowing.
 Then he opened his eyes again and pointed downward, in order to indicate his descent of the great slope.
-Experimentally he blended a spoken word or two with his gestures--for example, pointing successively to himself and to all of his visitors and saying  "  un hombre   ", and then pointing to himself alone and very carefully pronouncing his individual name,   P&aacute;nfilo de Zamacona.
+Experimentally he blended a spoken word or two with his gestures--for example, pointing successively to himself and to all of his visitors and saying  "  un hombre  ", and then pointing to himself alone and very carefully pronouncing his individual name,   Pánfilo de Zamacona.

   Before the strange conversation was over, a good deal of data had passed in